 The main difference is in how concentrated the products are.
 Some are designed to be used at higher doses and are cheaper on an ongoing basis whereas others are more dilute, allowing those just starting THC to use low doses and monitor it over time.

-Sativex is unique as it is an alcohol based spray but we generally do not prescribe it due to the significant cost of this product.
+Sativex is unique as it is an alcohol based spray but we generally do not prescribe it due to the significant cost of this product and that it must be kept refrigerated.

 Where can I buy THC products?

-THC costs $1 – $3 per day, depending on the dose you use.
+Wondering how much does THC oil costs?
+Usually, it’s $1 – $3 per day, depending on the dose you use.

 Who should use THC?